AckerlyXu/heima/articles/app-service-web/web-sites-deploy.md

 * Potential long deployment times because many FTP tools don't provide diff-only copying and simply copy all the files.

 ### <a name="howtoftp"></a>How to upload files with FTP
-The [Azure Portal Preview](https://portal.azure.cn) gives you all the information you need to connect to your app's directories using FTP or FTPS.
+The [Azure Portal](https://portal.azure.cn) gives you all the information you need to connect to your app's directories using FTP or FTPS.

 * [Deploy your app to Azure App Service using FTP](app-service-deploy-ftp.md)